Well, it’s time to settle this debate once and for all.

 Ultimately then, perhaps it all boils down to certain individual factors:

-- Which DAT section do you need particular help with: Chemistry, Biology, or Perceptual Ability?
+• Which DAT section do you particularly need more help with: Chemistry, Biology, or Perceptual Ability?

-On the other hand, DAT Bootcamp has pretty great video lessons, conveniently allows you to study on the go, and is best suited to help with Chemistry.
+On the other hand, DAT Bootcamp has pretty great video lessons, offers guidance with dental school admissions, and is best suited to help with Chemistry.

 So, it all depends on what you value more and what’s more important to you.